 #2: Social Media

 Social media has become a good way for companies to build their brand identity.
 If you are working in a job related to marketing or personal assisting, having experience using social media tools can be useful.
-Also, if you are applying for a job directly related to social media, you will want to mention your social media skills.
+Also, if you are applying for a social media management position, you will want to mention your social media skills.

 Here are a few social media tools you can list on your resume: